nuneskris/nuneskris.github.io/_portfolio/2-1-0DataManagement.md

 ## Store

 ### Raw Layer
+Stroe data from collection: Gathering and aggregating data from various sources.

 We need to compile raw data so that it can be picked up for subsequent processing.
 We call the data in this stage as raw and the layer in the architecture as raw.
 We define policies around access, archival, compliance and metadata management in this layer.

 I have written best practices for this later in this [page](https://nuneskris.github.io/publication/DataStoreRawLayer).